Initiating the Divorce

 Be prepared for an angry assault.

 “This is just another example of you trying to run away from responsibility.
 You are too selfish and you are only thinking about yourself.
 I have given you everything I could.
 I’ve poured myself into making this family and this home.
 I don’t deserve this and the kids don’t deserve this.
-You better just grow up and stop acting like a damned adolescent!”
+You better just grow up and stop acting like a damn adolescent!”

 But do not retaliate.
 This is not the time to defend yourself or to justify your decision.
 So the following, though understandable is self-destructive.

 “Don’t lecture me about growing up, I’m leaving because I’m sick and tired of your childish crap.
 I’m sick of living in this messy house and I’m sick of living without sex or affection and I’m sick of your never doing your share.
 Whenever I’ve tried to make the marriage work you undermined me every time.
-You screwed up out attempts at counseling and stonewalled me whenever I asked you to change.
+You screwed up our attempts at counseling and stonewalled me whenever I asked you to change.
 This is more your fault than mine so you grow up!”

 “I know this is very painful and I am very sorry to do this but I am at my wit’s end and just can’t see an alternative.
 I don’t have the feelings that we would need to make it work.
 There is too much distance between us to overcome.
 The marriage is over.
 I am worried about the children and I am concerned for you.
 The marriage has to end but I will do everything I can to do it decently and fairly.”